defzhangaa/deeplandslideDS/README.md

 # deeplandslideDS
+Jan 20 2024: **New Status:** The present study has published online as early access in IEEE Xplore: https://doi.org/10.1109/JSTARS.2024.3354455 .
+We sincerely thank the timely help of Prof. Lianmeng Jiao from Northwestern Polytechnical University (NPU) in our work.

-**CONGRATULATIONS!** The present study has been accepted by IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (IEEE JSTARS) in Jan 12 2024.
+Jan 12 2024: **CONGRATULATIONS!** The present study has been accepted by IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (IEEE JSTARS) in Jan 12 2024.
 The published version will be uploaded in this repo as long as available.

-This is the source codebase for: A Deep Evidence-theoretic Remote Sensing Landslide Image Classification Frame with a New Belief Divergence, Multi-scale Visual Saliency and an Improved Three-branched Fusion.
+This is the source codebase for: Deep Evidential Remote Sensing Landslide Image Classification With a New Divergence, Multi-Scale Saliency and an Improved Three-Branched Fusion.

 <img width="889" alt="fig000_1" src="https://github.com/defzhangaa/deeplandslideDS/assets/128769580/7e266e86-0a20-4524-aaf1-0cc3acecbfb5">